Does Your Car Insurance Cover You When Driving Other Cars?

 Pincher's Pro Tip

-If you or your spouse has a personal auto policy, you likely don't need DOC coverage — your personal policy will step in as secondary coverage.
+If you or your spouse already has a personal auto policy, you likely don't need DOC coverage — your personal policy will step in as secondary coverage.
 DOC is specifically for those who have no personal auto policy to fall back on.

 Farmers logo